vegarringdal/simple-html/README.md

 # @simple-html/grid

-Only lit-html as dependency, you need to install this manually
+Only lit-html as dependency `npm i lit-html`, you need to install this manually

 # package